-BulliesOut’s creative and interactive primary school programme for children aged 7-10 has been designed to be delivered over one school day.
-Through innovative delivery methods involving games, art, stories and drama, the programme supports pupils to put into practice what they have learnt.
+BulliesOut’s creative and interactive primary school programme for Years 4-6 has been designed to be delivered over one school day.
+Through innovative delivery methods involving games, art, stories and drama, the programme empowers children to promote inclusion, friendship and kindness.

 Using visual, auditory and kinaesthetic elements the programme is accessible to all pupils.